taybenlor/runno/packages/wasi/WASIX-PLAN.md

 - `proc_exit` and uncaught `WebAssembly.RuntimeError` keep their current
   `WASI` behaviour (exit code, 134 respectively).

+## Follow-up: refactor WASI to the provider model

+The two-tier provider shape applies cleanly to the existing preview1 + unstable implementation.
+Recommended as a follow-up PR once WASIX lands and validates the pattern in anger.

+What moves:

+- `WASIContext`'s `stdin` / `stdout` / `stderr` callbacks → `ConsoleTTYProvider`.
+- `WASIDrive` (currently internal) → `FileSystemProvider`, promoted to a public ergonomic provider.
+Internal consumers switch to calling through the provider.
+- Hard-coded `Date.now()` / `crypto.getRandomValues()` inside `WASI` →
+  `ClockProvider` / `RandomProvider` with the same defaults.
+Determinism knob comes along for free.
+- preview1's `sock_*` family (`send`, `recv`, `shutdown` on accepted fds) →
+  served by the same `SocketsProvider`, so `HTTPProvider` works for WASI too.

+Why it's worth doing:

+- One extension-point model across preview1, unstable, and wasix_32v1.
+  Fewer concepts for hosts to learn.
+- `HTTPProvider`, `FileSystemProvider`, `ConsoleTTYProvider`, and the determinism knobs become available to existing Runno demos without opting into WASIX.
+- The `WASI` and `WASIX` classes stop being asymmetric siblings — both sit on the same provider substrate, only the import surface differs.

+Backward compatibility: the current `WASIContext` surface stays as a convenience shim that constructs the equivalent providers internally.
+No host code breaks; hosts that want the new model opt in explicitly.

+Sequencing: WASIX first because it's what forces the provider shape.
+Once WASIX ships and the provider set is stable, the refactor mirrors the same substrate backward into WASI in its own PR.

 ## Open questions

 - Exact ABI values and struct layouts for each WASIX syscall — pinned during